I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice-setpnpstate.md

 Before the state of the PnP property that <b>SetPnpState</b> set can take effect, the driver must call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557010">IWDFDevice::CommitPnpState</a> method.

-The following code example shows how to indicate that a device failed as the result of a request.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |